spatialos/CExampleProject/v15-upgrade-log.md

    result type.
 1. Remove the use of EntityAcl from code, as it's been removed.
 We will deal with fixing the snapshot and getting authority to work later.
+1. Address changes made to command request op metadata.
+We only have to change some logging messages for now.